Gleyber Torres Player Props: Yankees vs. White Sox

 Gleyber Torres At The Plate

-- Torres has eight doubles, a triple, nine home runs and 26 walks while hitting .258.
+- Torres is hitting .253 with eight doubles, a triple, nine home runs and 26 walks.

-- Torres has an RBI in 15 of 59 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Torres has driven home a run in 15 games this year (25.0%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.